Self-Guided Walking Tour of Downtown Vancouver: 9 Must-See Stops

 Holly Rosary Cathedral (holyrosarycathedral.org)

 Like every major city, Vancouver has a cathedral or two.
-Our favourite is the gothic revival Holy Rosary Cathedral.
-Built in 1900, it’s worth a look inside to check out the stained glass windows.
+Our favourite is the gothic revival Holy Rosary Cathedral, built in 1900.
+It’s well worth stepping inside to admire the stunning stained glass windows and historic architecture, making it a highlight for anyone on a self-guided walking tour of Downtown Vancouver.

 Address: 646 Richards St